FederatedAI/FATE/doc/develop/develop_guide.md

 2. Developing the meta file.

-      - inherit from component meta, and define the module name of this component, like xxx_cpn_meta = ComponentMeta("XXX").
+      - inherit from component meta, and name meta with component's name, like xxx_cpn_meta = ComponentMeta("XXX").
 XXX is the module to be used in dsl file.
       ``` sourceCode python
           from .components import ComponentMeta
           hetero_lr_cpn_meta = ComponentMeta("HeteroLR")
       ```
-      - use the decorator xxx_cpn_meta.bind_runner.on_$role with a special function to bind the running object of each role.
+      - use the decorator xxx_cpn_meta.bind_runner.on_$role to bind the running object to each role.
-        $role mainly includes guest\host\arbiter, if some component use same running module of several role, syntax like xxx_cpn_meta.bind_runner.on_$role1.on_$role2.on_$role3 is also supported.
+        $role mainly includes guest\host\arbiter.
+If component uses the same running module for several roles, syntax like xxx_cpn_meta.bind_runner.on_$role1.on_$role2.on_$role3 is also supported.
-        The function should import the running object of this role then return the object.
+        This function imports and returns the running object of corresponding role.

         Take hetero-lr as an example, users can find it in [python/federatedml/components/hetero_lr.py](../../python/federatedml/conf/setting_conf/HeteroLR.json)